 Button: L/R

-Switches the sequence of the Left<->Right perspectives output, if stereo picture files are mixed up or grouped incorrectly.
+Switches the sequence of the Left/Right perspectives output, if stereo picture files are mixed up or grouped incorrectly.

-Button: Mono/3D
+Button: 2D/3D

 Choice between Stereo and Normal mode.